-Participating in sports provides a variety of health benefits, but it also comes with the risk of injury.
+Participating in sports offers a range of health benefits, but it also carries the risk of injury.
 When an injury occurs, you want to start treatment as soon as possible to get back to the sport you love.
-That process starts with a diagnosis.
-In many cases, a doctor will determine a diagnosis, at least in part, with medical imaging, such as an MRI or CT scan.
+That process begins with a diagnosis.
+In many cases, a doctor determines a diagnosis, at least in part, through medical imaging, such as an MRI or CT scan.

 Sports can cause injuries from head to toe.
-Most sports injuries affect the bones and soft tissues, such as the muscles, tendons, and ligaments.
+Most sports injuries affect the bones and soft tissues, including muscles, tendons, and ligaments.

 Some sports injuries happen suddenly—these are acute injuries.
-On the other hand, certain injuries occur because of overuse.
-Known as chronic injuries, these develop over weeks, months, or years when you stress the same bones or soft tissues repeatedly without enough recovery time.
+On the other hand, specific injuries can occur due to overuse.
+Known as chronic injuries, these develop over weeks, months, or years when the same bones or soft tissues are repeatedly stressed without sufficient recovery time.

 Affecting both weekend warriors and athletes who practice and play almost daily, common sports injuries include: